-- Some states have further restrictions on using this heater type – check with a gas plumber or retailer.
+- Further restrictions on using this heater type apply in some states.
+Check with a gas plumber or retailer.
 Victoria no longer allows gas bayonets to be installed for the purpose of an unflued gas heater.

-- An unflued gas heater produces carbon monoxide (CO) and nitrous oxides (NOx), but only in relatively small quantities (unless the heater is faulty or poorly maintained) – Australian emission standards are among the toughest in the world.
+- Produces carbon monoxide (CO) and nitrous oxides (NOx), but only in relatively small quantities (unless the heater is faulty or poorly maintained) – Australian emission standards are among the toughest in the world.
 However, they can still cause problems for asthmatics or people with certain allergies or respiratory problems – a flued gas heater would be a better solution for these people.

 - Water vapour from the combustion process can condense on walls and ceilings and cause mould, which is why ventilation is so important.